sinanisler/WordPress.js/README.md

 React + WPGraphQL + WordPress

-### ✔ Why not Headless?
+### ✔ Why
-Headless have its own use but most of the developers doesnt have to own two or more servers.
+Headless have its own use but most of the developers (like me) doesnt want to pay or maintain two or more servers.

-Why not make a modern WordPress Theme but use just one server ?
+Why not make a modern WordPress Theme but just use just one server ?

+Why Not ?